markspl/di/README.md

     -   Validation Warning: Unknown option "parserOptions" with value {"tsconfigRootDir": "C:\\(...)\\di"} was found.
 This is probably a typing mistake.
 Fixing it will remove this message.
     -   Validation Error: Test environment jest-environment-jsdom cannot be found.
 Make sure the testEnvironment configuration option points to an existing node module.
     -   As of Jest 28 "jest-environment-jsdom" is no longer shipped by default, make sure to install it separately.

+## Fix

+-   ignore '_.test._' files on .eslintrc.cjs
+-   remove extra type assertion from the test file
+-   chatgpt suggests to clean (remove dependencies and lock file) and try again `yarn test`
+    -   if still issues, try to install `yarn add --dev jest ts-jest jest-environment-jsdom`

+after reinstalling dependencies:

+-   Jest encountered an unexpected token

+    ```
+    Jest failed to parse a file.
+This happens e.g. when your code or its dependencies use non-standard JavaScript syntax, or when Jest is not configured to support such syntax.

+    Out of the box Jest supports Babel, which will be used to transform your files into valid JS based on your Babel configuration.

+    By default "node_modules" folder is ignored by transformers.
+    ```

+-   installed @babel/preset-react
+-   debugging instructions (npx jest --runInBand)
+-   install missing dependencies for @babel what error messages suggested
+-   downgrade contentful to 9.0.0
+-   chatgpt suggests me to switch npm registry
+-   couldn't fix the issue